microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 # Abstract

-This document outlines major code changes that might be needed when updating from Preview Version 0.108.* to Preview Version 0.109.*
+This document outlines major code changes that might be needed when updating from Preview Version 0.108.\* to Preview Version 0.109.\*

-# Code Updates
+# Updates for Breaking Changes

 There are a number of breaking changes in this version; please see the [CHANGELOG](../../CHANGELOG.md) for a list of these changes.